 Some authors make a distinction between Ollier disease and enchondromato...

 Endocardial fibroelastosis (EFE) is a rare cardiac condition which is classically described in the pediatric population (typically first two years).
-It is one of the causes for infants to present with unexplained heart failure.
+It is one of the causes in infants of unexplained heart failure.

 Endochondral ossification describes the process of ossification from mesenchymal cells (stem cells) with a cartilaginous template and is involved in the healing process of fractures.

-Bone formation occurs at centers of ossification (or ossification centers) which are either primary or secondary...
+Bone formation occurs at ossification centers, which are either primary or secondary:

 Enterovirus 71 is one of the viruses that causes hand-foot-and-mouth disease in children.
 It is an enterovirus, one of the picornaviruses.